-The Queen played a version of Pointless at the Sandringham Women's Institute
+The Queen played a game of Pointless when she attended the Women's Institude back in 2019

 Speaking after the meeting, Alexander said the hall was divided into two teams for the game of Pointless, one headed by the Queen and the other by Yvonne Browne, vice-president of the Sandringham WI.
 "I think Her Majesty and the team can be very pleased with themselves tonight and go back covered in glory," he said.
 "I think they can look back over the match and feel rightly proud of what they achieved."

 MORE: Viewers are saying the same thing about Broadchurch's return

 The actor and presenter revealed Her Majesty's team were victorious

 The BBC host presented Sandringham WI with a Pointless trophy, gave a talk about his journey onto television and sang for the group with piano accompaniment.
 "It's literally like a dream come true because I think everyone dreams they've had tea with the Queen, and it was the most lovely experience," he said.

 The Queen at WI meeting in Sandringham

 The Queen has attended the WI group's meetings since 1943 and took over as President from the Queen Mother, who in turn took over from Queen Mary.
 In the past, vice president Yvonne, who has been a member for over 25 years, has said the monarch "becomes one of us" at the gatherings and enjoys chatting over a cup of Yorkshire Blend tea.
 The royal's daughter Princess Anne and her daughters-in-law, the Duchess of Cornwall and the Countess of Wessex, are also members of the WI, the organisation that hopes to "gather women together, encourage them to acquire new skills and nurture unique talents".

 Make sure you never miss a ROYAL story!
 Sign up to our newsletter to get all of our celebrity, royal and lifestyle news delivered directly to your inbox.